ChrisM09/KNX-Bus-Dump/README.md

 # Usage

   ## Creating the Hex Dump
-  1. Place the _wiresharkTpuartHexDump.java_ file into the _introduction/src/main/java/_ folder of the Calimero Project suite.
+  1. Place the _KNXBusDump.java_ file into the _introduction/src/main/java/_ folder of the Calimero Project suite.

   2. Change into the _introduction_ folder.

   3. To run the program, you can simply run:
       ```
-      ./gradlew run -Pcalimero.serial.tpuart.maxInterByteDelay=60000 -Dmainclass=wiresharkTpuartHexDump
+      ./gradlew run -Pcalimero.serial.tpuart.maxInterByteDelay=60000 -Dmainclass=KNXBusDump
       ```

-  4. Now, you wait for some messages to be transmitted on the bus and the dumped telegrams will be in the _wiresharkHexDumpedTelegrams.txt_ file.
+  4. Now, you wait for some messages to be transmitted on the bus and the dumped telegrams will be in the _KNXBusDump-Telegrams.txt_ file.

   5. Cancel the tool using Ctrl-C and the file is now ready to be imported into Wireshark to be analyzed.